 - Werewolves in Supernatural suffer memory blackouts when they transform.

-- In Teen Wolf, the Kanima in season two has no memories of what they do when transformed, in contrast to the actual werewolves who have perfect control and recall during their changes.
+- The Kanima in season two has no memories of what they do when transformed, in contrast to the actual werewolves who have perfect control and recall during their changes.

 - In season 3, Stiles is possessed and appears to have no knowledge of what he does when the thing possessing him takes control.